-Versions of the PicoMite firmware that support a USB keyboard/mouse cannot create a virtual serial port and you should refer to the section titled Connecting a Keyboard/Mouse for the alternative.
+Versions of the PicoMite firmware that support a USB keyboard/mouse cannot create the serial port over USB so, for this firmware, you should refer to the chapter titled Keyboard/Mouse/Gamepad for the alternative.

 Virtual Serial Port

 The virtual serial port over USB created by the PicoMite firmware uses the CDC (Communication Device Class) protocol and acts like a normal serial port but operating over USB.
 Windows 10 and 11 includes a driver for this but with other operating systems you may need to load a driver (see below).